-For example, this is especially true for the humanitarian efforts in Haiti, Nepal and Congo.
+For example, this is especially true for humanitarian efforts in Haiti, Nepal, and Congo.
 There’s a whole separate Humanitarian OpenStreetMap Team (HOT) to respond and adapt to these special circumstances.
-And for other humanitarian crisis that occur like ebola, earthquake, typhoons – OpenStreetMap is the default map.
+And for other humanitarian crises that occur like ebola, earthquake, typhoons – OpenStreetMap is the default map.

 While OSM is open to the public, coverage varies from place-to-place.
 Overall, people like you and me are working on completeness every day.

 OpenStreetMap in 3D